gdrosos/iac-bug-study-artifact/README.md

 presented in the paper using the "pre-baked" data coming from the `data/` directory.

  ## Collecting Bugs & Fixes (Section 3.1)

-Run this script to produce the descriptive statistics of our bug collection and analysis, and more specifically the data shown in Table 2.
+Run this script to produce the descriptive statistics of our bug collection and analysis, and more specifically the data shown in Table 2 of our paper.

 ```bash
 python scripts/descriptives.py data